lw292/unixclass/README.md

 ```
 Can you figure out what each of these commands does?

 All these commands assume that you have sufficient permission to make changes to the permission setting of the file.
-What if you do not have sufficient permissions to do that?
-Well, the owner of the file or anyone with sufficient permissions will need to give you permission.
-Or if you are an administrator of the system, you are one of the **sudoers** who can temporarily become the **root** user, which have the ultimate permission to do everything on the system.
+What if you do not have sufficient permission to do that?
+Well, the owner of the file or anyone with sufficient permission will need to give you permission.
+If you are an administrator of the system, you are one of the **sudoers**, who can temporarily become the **root** user, which have the ultimate permission to do anything on the system.
 It's a lot of power, and a lot of responsibility.
 Typically the command looks like this:
 ```
 sudo command_name [options] [parameters]
 ```